Chàm Islands - Wikipedia

 Cham Islands is located in VietnamCham IslandsCham IslandsLocation in Vietnam

-The Cham Islands (Vietnamese: Cù lao Chàm) constitute a group of 8 small islands of Quảng Nam, which form a part of the Cu Lao Cham Marine Park, a world Biosphere Reserve recognized by UNESCO, in the South China Sea (East Sea) in Vietnam.[1]
-The islands are approachable from Cửa Đại beach.
-The islands are also recognized as Vietnam's national scenic site.[2][3]
+The Chàm Islands (Vietnamese: cù lao Chàm) constitute a group of 8 small islands of the municipality of Da Nang, which form a part of the Cu Lao Cham Marine Park, a world Biosphere Reserve recognized by UNESCO, in the South China Sea in Vietnam.[1]
+The islands can be reached from Cửa Đại beach.
+The islands are also recognized as a national scenic site of Vietnam.[2][3]

-The islands grouped under the Cham Islands are: the Hòn Lao (Pearl), Hòn Dài (long), Hòn Mồ (tomb), Hòn Khô mẹ, Hòn Khô con (dry), Hòn Lá (leaf), Hòn Tai (ear) and Hòn Ông (east wind).
-The Cham Islands are under the administration of Tân Hiệp Commune of Hội An city in Quảng Nam Province.[4]
+The islands in the group are: Hòn Lao (Pearl Island), Hòn Dài (Long Island), Hòn Mồ (Tomb Island), Hòn Khô mẹ (Mother Dry Island), Hòn Khô con (Child Dry Island), Hòn Lá (Leaf Island), Hòn Tai (Ear Island) and Hòn Ông (East Wind Island).
+The Chàm Islands are under the administration of Tân Hiệp commune of the municipality of Da Nang.[4]

 The occupation of the people of the islands is mainly fishing.[5]

-Cu Lao Cham Islands' ancient landscape offers many sand beaches, forested hills and the sea.
+The ancient landscape of the Chàm Islands offers many sandy beaches, forested hills and sea.
 Facilities for camping, swimming and scuba diving are available.
-The corals and marine life are an attraction in these island waters.[6]
+The corals and other marine life are an attraction in the waters of these island.[6]

 Geography

-The agglomeration of the one large island surrounded by seven small islands cover a sea area of 15 square kilometres (5.8 sq mi); located in South East Asia Sea, 16 kilometres (9.9 mi) from the coast and 19 kilometres (12 mi) to the east of ancient Hội An town.[3][7]
+The agglomeration of the one large island surrounded by seven small islands cover a sea area of 15 square kilometres (5.8 mi2); located in South China Sea, 16 kilometres (9.9 mi) from the coast and 19 kilometres (12 mi) to the east of Hội An ancient town.[3][8]

-The largest island, circular in shape, has an area of 1,317 hectares (3,250 acres) with an average altitude of 500 metres (1,600 ft); the two peaks seen on the island are: one a 517 metres (1,696 ft) peak in the centre of the island and another 326 metres (1,070 ft) peak at the western end.
-On this largest island, the two fishing villages are Bai Lang, with docking piers, and the smaller Bai Huong.[6]
-Bai Chong Beach is the most notable beach on the island.
-The islands fall under the administrative jurisdiction of Hội An and acts as a defensive wall for the ancient town.[1][8]
+The largest island, circular in shape, has an area of 1,317 hectares (3,250 acres) with an average altitude of 500 metres (1,600 ft).
+The is a 517 metres (1,696 ft)-high peak in the centre of the island and another peak 326 metres (1,070 ft) high at the western end.
+There are two fishing villages on this largest island: Bãi Làng, with docking piers, and the smaller Bãi Hương.[6]
+Bãi Chồng Beach is the most notable beach on the island.[9]
+The islands act as a defensive wall for Hội An ancient town.[citation needed]

-Seafarers were attracted to these ancient islands for favourable anchorage facilities off Bai Lang village on Hon Lao island, where a freshwater supply was also located.
-This is corroborated by early Chinese charts from 700 AD.[8]
+Seafarers were attracted to these ancient islands for favourable anchorage facilities off Bãi Làng village on Hòn Lao island, where a freshwater supply could also be found.
+This is corroborated by early Chinese charts from 700 AD.[9]

 The islands are accessible by a three-hour canoe journey, or by speed boats in about half an hour from the nearest mainland point.[6]